Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Shadow, Remote Start, Silent Killer, Needle, Banish - corrected descriptions for clarity.
 [*] Soul Harvest - increased Crit Chance boost per kill from 5 to 10 and max Crit Chance boost from 20 to 40.
 This lets you reach 100% crit at full stacks against flanked enemies if you use either upgraded Superior Laser Sight or Talon Ammo.
 [*] Sting - now a guaranteed crit and resets its charge when entering Shadow.
 Cooldown removed (yes, it had a cooldown despite having only one charge).
+[*] Blood Trail - bonus damage now applies to bleeding units.
+[*] New ability: Wounding Shot - Fire a shot while in Shadow, causing the target to bleed and reducing their Mobility by 33%.
+Reveals the Reaper.
 [*] New ability: Improvised Silencer - Remove the chance of being revealed on the first shot after entering Shadow.
+[*] New ability: Takedown - While in Shadow, deliver a flanking critical strike with a knife, dealing 6 damage.
+If this attack kills the target, the Reaper is not revealed.
+Takedown can also be used to silently knock out a group of civilians.
+One charge, resets when entering Shadow.
 [*] New ability: Shadow Rising - Shadow gains an additional charge.
 [*] New Ability: Death Dealer - Critical shots against a flanked target while in Shadow will deal double critical damage.
+[*] New ability: Makeshift Explosives - Restock one Claymore whenever you enter Shadow.
 [/list]

 [h1]SKIRMISHER[/h1]